dcos/dcos-launch/README.md

 ## Running Tests with tox
 Simply run `tox` and the following will be executed:
-* flake8 for style-errors
+* flake8 for style errors
-* pytest for unittests
+* pytest for unit tests
 * pyinstaller for packaging dcos-launch

+Note: these can be triggered individually by supplying the `-e` option to `tox`